Click

 A Messy Transition (Part 3): Vista Buys Some Time

-part 1 of this series, large applications and games under Windows are getting incredibly close to hitting the 2GB barrier, the amount of virtual address space a traditional Win32 (32-bit) application can access.
+As we saw in part 1 of this series, large applications and games under Windows are getting incredibly close to hitting the 2GB barrier, the amount of virtual address space a traditional Win32 (32-bit) application can access.
 Once applications begin to hit these barriers, many of them will start acting up and/or crashing in unpredictable ways which makes resolving the problem even harder.
 Developers can work around these issues, but none of these except for building less resource intensive games or switching to 64-bit will properly solve the problem without creating other serious issues.

-part 2, games are consuming greater amounts of address space under Windows Vista than Windows XP.
+Furthermore, as we saw in part 2, games are consuming greater amounts of address space under Windows Vista than Windows XP.
 This makes Vista less suitable for use with games when at the same time it will be the version of Windows that will see the computing industry through the transition to 64-bit operating systems becoming the new standard.
 Microsoft knew about the problem, but up until now we were unable to get further details on what was going on and why.
 As of today that has changed.

-knowledge base article 940105 on the matter, and with it has finalized a patch to reduce the high virtual address space usage of games under Vista.
+Microsoft has published knowledge base article 940105 on the matter, and with it has finalized a patch to reduce the high virtual address space usage of games under Vista.
 From this and our own developer sources, we can piece together the problem that was causing the high virtual address space issues under Vista.

 As it turns out, our initial guess about the issue being related to memory allocations being limited to the 2GB of user space for security reasons was wrong, the issue is simpler than that.
 One of the features of the Windows Vista Display Driver Model (WDDM) is that video memory is no longer a limited-sharing resource that applications will often take complete sovereign control of; instead the WDDM offers virtualization of video memory so that all applications can use what they think is video memory without needing to actually care about what else is using it - in effect removing much of the work of video memory management from the application.
 From both a developer's and user's perspective this is great as it makes game/application development easier and multiple 3D accelerated applications get along better, but it came with a cost.